-An article published on the official website of the Greek Orthodox Archdiocese of America paints an alarming picture for the future of the Church in America.
+An article published on the official website of the Greek Orthodox Archdiocese of America back in 2014 that has since been removed, paints an alarming picture for the future of the Church in America.
 According to statistics cited by the story penned by Peter S Kehayes, 60% of Greek Orthodox families of the last generation and 90% of Americans with Greek roots are no longer in communion with the Church.

 The article affirms that the issue lies with the large number of mixed marriages that take place in the Greek American community.
 According to statistics, the intermarriage rate is between 75% and 85%.

 Kehayes goes as far as saying that the Greek Orthodox Church in America will be nearly extinct, unless the church acts quickly.
 “As each population passes into successive generations, growing numbers of families move further from their origins, with the probability that our beloved Greek Orthodox Church in America will become moribund in the very near future.”

 The complete text of the article, entitled “An Important Challenge for Greek Orthodox Christianity” is below.

 In open pluralistic societies, intermarriages tend to become the rule, not the exception as growing majorities intermarry with the result that the Greek Orthodox Church is at a critical juncture in deciding how best to address the challenge that touches the heart of so many families and at the same time is so critical to the religious community’s well being and growth.
 Among Greek Americans, the intermarriage rate is between 75 and 85%; with a projected attrition of adherents of greater than 60% over the next generation.